 Skip to Content

-A Guide to Visiting The Historic Grand Opera House Belfast
+A Visitors Guide To The Historic Grand Opera House Belfast

-A Guide to Visiting The Historic Grand Opera House Belfast
+A Visitors Guide To The Historic Grand Opera House Belfast

 The Grand Opera House Belfast has been an imposing city centre landmark since 1895.

-Surviving WW2, local bombings and even the threat of demolition, this magnificent restored building now offers a full program of entertainment and fascinating behind-the-scenes tours.
+Surviving WW2 and even the threat of demolition, this magnificent building now offers a full program of entertainment and fascinating behind-the-scenes tours.

 In the guide below, you’ll discover everything from the Grand Opera House Belfast tour and how much it costs to what you’ll see while you’re there.